Prof Guangtao Fu

 Extension: (Streatham) 3692

-Professor Guangtao Fu is an Associate Professor of Water Infrastructure Systems at the Centre for Water Systems, University of Exeter and currently a Royal Society Industry Fellow working with Northumbrian Water Limited.
+Guangtao Fu is Professor of Water Intelligence at the Centre for Water Systems, University of Exeter and currently a Royal Society Industry Fellow working with Northumbrian Water Limited.
 He has a Bachelor's degree and a Masters in Hydraulic Engineering from Shandong University, and a PhD in Water Resources Engineering from Dalian University of Technology, China.
 Before becoming a member of academic staff, he worked as a researcher at University of Bristol, Imperial College London before joining the University of Exeter.
 I am a fellow of the International Water Association (IWA) and a Turing fellow at the Alan Turing Institute, the UK's national institute for data science and artificial intelligence.
 I am currently serving as an associate editor for the ASCE Journal of Water Resources Planning and Management and H2Open Journal, and an editorial board member for Hydrology Research and Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.

 Current research areas include: